chinapedia/wikipedia.abstract.en/Page/Ambiguity.md

 Visual art

-The Necker cube, an ambiguous image|thumb In visual art, certain images are visually ambiguous, such as the Necker cube, which can be interpreted in two ways.
+In visual art, certain images are visually ambiguous, such as the Necker cube, which can be interpreted in two ways.
 Perceptions of such objects remain stable for a time, then may flip, a phenomenon called multistable perception.
 The opposite of such ambiguous images are impossible objects.

 Pictures or photographs may also be ambiguous at the semantic level: the visual image is unambiguous, but the meaning and narrative may be ambiguous: is a certain facial expression one of excitement or fear, for instance?